adsabs/ADSPipelineMsg/README.md

 sudo ldconfig # refresh shared library cache.
 ```

-and the protocol buffers should be compiled from the specs file with:
+and the protocol buffers should be compiled from the specs directory with:

 ```
 protoc --python_out=../adsmsg/protobuf filename.proto